 Pretty much every single shared hosting provider will impose a memory limit.

 This restriction deals specifically with how much RAM your website is allowed to use.
-In fact, the RAM limitations applies to how much RAM all of your websites are allowed to use if you are hosting multiple websites on your account.
+In fact, the RAM limitations apply to how much RAM all of your websites are allowed to use if you are hosting multiple websites on your account.

 DreamHost, for example, has a memory limit for their unlimited plans; however, they won’t publicly reveal what the limit is.